Hand Hygiene & Preventing the Spread of Germs

 As adults, washing our hands is something we do so regularly that we barely think about it.
-It’s part of our daily routine and depending on our profession, and upbringing, some of us pay it more attention than others.
+It’s part of our daily routine and depending on our profession and upbringing, some of us pay it more attention than others.
 We now know the huge importance of teaching our children these healthy habits from a very young age and early learning centres play a big part in offering the necessary guidance.

-Our Cherry Bridge Station childcare centres in Australia adhere to the strict guidelines provided in the fifth edition of the government publication, Staying Healthy in Childcare.
+Our Cherry Bridge Station childcare centres in Australia adhere to the strict guidelines provided in the government publication, Staying Healthy in Childcare.
 There are separate and detailed instructions for both the educators and staff of the centres and for the young children in their care.
 Parents too can become involved by making sure their child washes their hands before and after each session at the centre.

 These early learning centres also do a great job of making such routine tasks fun, with posters and even ‘How to’ books that help the youngsters to memorise procedures such as hand washing.
 The main focus of course, as with many of the healthy habits, is to break the chain of infection.